 Modafinil (or Adrafinil)

-Instead of increasing dopamine & norepinephrine (SEE: Adderall, Ritalin), Modafinil (& Adrafinil) is believed to affect multiple brain processes to reach a similar effect.
+Instead of increasing dopamine and norepinephrine (SEE: Adderall, Ritalin), Modafinil (and Adrafinil) is believed to affect multiple brain processes to reach a similar effect.
 One theory: Modafinil decreases GABA activity.
 Another theory: Modafinil temporarily enhances dopaminergic receptor activity.
 Either way, Modafinil operates as a “wakeful promoting” agent that’s safer than Adderall, yet riskier than the aforementioned nootropics.
 More on Modafinil/Adrafinil.

 I recommend testing out basic racetams (e.g. piracetam, aniracetam, oxiracetam) before jumping into phenylpiracetam, perhaps the most potent drug on the racetam list, at least to such a stimulative degree that the World Anti-Doping Agency (WADA) has included it on their List of Prohibited Substances and Methods.
 Professional or competing athletes beware.
 More on Racetams.

 And, of course, caffeine.
 The caffeine as energy axiom doesn’t require much discussion: The cheap, reliable bursts of energy are what make caffeine the most popular drug in the world.
 While I don’t necessarily consider it as a true brain-healthy nootropic, there are legitimate nootropic methods to supplementing caffeine, e.g. with L-theanine and L-tyrosine.

 Best Nootropic Supplements for Brain Energy